hazelcast/hazelcast/examples/spring/README.md

 ## Spring Boot Integration

 You can integrate Hazelcast Jet with Spring Boot easily.
 The approach is very similar to the programmatic configuration.
-You need to have a
+You need to have a [config class](src/main/java/com/hazelcast/jet/examples/spring/config/AppConfig.java) which you will use to start the spring application.
-[config class](src/main/java/com/hazelcast/jet/examples/spring/config/AppConfig.java)
-which has `@SpringBootApplication` annotation.

 ```java
 @RestController